1. The ONS and statistics

 4. Do I need to complete the survey?

-Most ONS business surveys are conducted under Section 1 of the Statistics of Trade Act 1947, so your business is required by law to provide the information requested.
+Most business surveys are conducted under Section 1 of the Statistics of Trade Act 1947, meaning your business is legally required to respond.

-What will happen if I do not complete the questionnaire?
+What happens if I do not complete the questionnaire?

-Will I get paid for completing an ONS business survey?
+Will I be paid for completing an ONS survey?

-Will I be fined if I return my questionnaire late?
+Will I be fined if I return it late?

-How will you know whether the data I provide is false?
+How will you know if the data are false?

 Back to table of contents